saids-cs/saids.dev/README.md

 ## ⚙️ Development Process (If you wish to modify the styles)

-If you plan to modify the `.scss` files, you will need to compile the code to CSS.
+If you plan to modify the `.SCSS` files, you will need to compile the code to CSS.

 1.	**REQUIREMENT:** [Sass](https://sass-lang.com/install/) must be installed.
 	```bash